liuyufei-nubot/liuyufei-nubot/README.md

 ## Hi there 👋
 - 🌱 I'm currently pursuing a Master’s degree in Robotics at the National University of Defense Technology(NUDT).
-- 👯 I’m looking to collaborate on 3D reconstruction,
+- 👯 I’m looking to collaborate on 3D reconstruction.
 - 😄 My research interests include robot perception and SLAM.
 - 🔭 I received Bachelor’s degree in Automation Engineering at the National University of Defense Technology(NUDT).